Bayfront Park: Challenger Memorial

-The Challenger Memorial is a monument located on Southwest corner of Bayfront Park dedicated to the crew of the Space Shuttle Challenger, which exploded shortly after takeoff on January 28, 1986.
+The Challenger Memorial is a monument located on the southwest corner of Bayfront Park dedicated to the crew of the Space Shuttle Challenger, which exploded shortly after takeoff on January 28, 1986.
 The memorial was created by the Japanese-American artist Isamu Noguchi, and was dedicated on the second anniversary of the disaster, January 28, 1988.
-The 100 feet tall spiraling steel sculpture is shaped as a towering double-helix.
+The 100-foot-tall spiraling steel sculpture is shaped as a towering double-helix.

-The triangle shaped plaque at the base, made of granite, has the following engraved poem by Michael McClure inscribed, as well as the last names of the crew who died.
+The triangle-shaped plaque at the base, made of granite, has an engraved poem by Michael McClure inscribed, as well as the last names of the crew who died.

+The torch of Friendship

+The Torch of Friendship is a monument located on Biscayne Boulevard in Downtown Miami, Florida, United States, at the northwest corner of Bayfront Park.

+Built in 1960, the Torch of Friendship was built to signify the passageway for immigrants coming from Latin America and the Caribbean.
+The gas fed flame was meant to act as a welcoming beacon for all new and old immigrants to the nation.
+In 1964 it was re-dedicated to the memory of President John F. Kennedy.

 Events

 Bayfront Park holds the city's annual "America's Birthday Bash" on Independence Day, which attracted over 60,000 visitors in 2011.
 The park also hosts the city's official New Year's Eve party that annually hosts over 70,000 visitors.
 Visitors are encouraged to take public transport for events at Bayfront Park as parking can be scarce and expensive.
 The nearest Metrorail station is Government Center.
 From there a connection to the Metromover is available with three stops near the park, Bayfront Park, First Street, and College/Bayside.

 It has been the site of the Ultra Music Festival, an electronic dance music event.
 In 2018, Miami's commissioners barred the festival from being held downtown, citing complaints surrounding noise and the behavior of attendees, resulting in a relocation to Virginia Key.
 The festival returned to the park in March 2022.

 The park hosted the hip-hop music festival Rolling Loud in 2017.
 Performers included Kendrick Lamar, Future, Lil Wayne, ASAP Rocky, Travis Scott, Young Thug, and Mac Miller.

-The Bayfront Park includes an amphitheater with capacity of 10,000 people, in where several cultural events have been held.
+Bayfront Park includes an amphitheater with capacity of 10,000 people, in where several cultural events have been held.
 On pop culture, notably, the Bayfront Park amphitheater was stage for country pop singer Shania Twain during her Come On Over Tour in early 1999, with two shows featuring guests Backstreet Boys, Elton John and Canadian dance group Leahy.
 A CBS television special was filmed throughout the concerts.

+The Miami FIFA Fan Festival for the 2026 FIFA World Cup was held at the park.